Are all solar panels made in China?

 With their focus on mass production, we have seen China take over the solar manufacturing industry

-Humanitarian and political concerns
+Humanitarian and political concerns in China

 The concentration of supply channels